MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/devkit-activation.md

 2. Search for and install the Dev Mode Activation app from the Xbox One store.
     ![Install the Dev Mode Activation App](images/activation-store-search.png)

 3. Navigate to **My games & apps** > **Apps**.
     ![Dev Mode Activation app](images/activation-step-3.png)

 4. Open the Dev Mode Activation app.

-> [!NOTE]
-> To play games and apps, you must switch to Retail Mode.
+To play games and apps, you must switch to Retail Mode.
 Sideloaded apps will work only in Developer Mode.

 5. Note the code displayed in the Dev Mode Activation app.
     ![Activation Step 5](images/activation-step-5.png)

 6. Go to [developer.microsoft.com/xboxactivate](https://developer.microsoft.com/xboxactivate).
 7. Sign in to Dev Center with your Dev Center account.
 8. Enter the activation code displayed in the Dev Mode Activation app.

-    > [!NOTE]
-    > You have a limited number of activations associated with your account.
+You have a limited number of activations associated with your account.
 After Developer Mode has been activated, Dev Center will indicate you have used one of the activations associated with your account.
     ![Activation Step 8](images/activation-step-8.png)

 9. Click **Agree and activate**.
 This will cause the page to reload, and you will see your device populate in the table.

-    > [!NOTE]
-    > Terms for the Xbox One Developer Mode Activation Program agreement can be found at [Xbox One Developer Mode Activation Program](http://go.microsoft.com/fwlink/p/?LinkId=760399).
+Terms for the Xbox One Developer Mode Activation Program agreement can be found at [Xbox One Developer Mode Activation Program](http://go.microsoft.com/fwlink/p/?LinkId=760399).

 10. After you’ve entered your activation code, your console will display a progress screen for the activation process.

 11. After activation has completed, open the Dev Mode Activation app and click **Switch and restart** to go to Developer Mode.
 Note that this will take longer than usual.
     ![Activation Step 12](images/activation-step-12.png)